alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/README.md

 ## Paper Connection

-This repository supports **Section 5: Central Claim** of the AI Foundations paper.
+This repository supports **Section 5: Central Claim** of the AI Foundations reseacrh document, AI Foundations: Provenance Integrity and Contact Stabilization in Artificial Intelligence Systems.

 The central claim is: